-Long-term survivorship challenges of advanced/metastatic GIST patients responding to Imatinib treatment: An observational study
+Long-term survivorship challenges of advanced/metastatic GIST patients responding to Tyrosine Kinase Inhibitor Treatment: An observational study

 Project summary

-A search of the literature was performed to identify all relevant HRQOL issues for GIST patients.
+A search of the literature was performed to identify all relevant HRQoL issues for GIST patients.
 Interviews were conducted with GIST patients on long term (>5 years) TKI treatment (N=15) and health care professionals (HCPs) (N=10).
+A complete list of HRQoL issues was consolidated into a comprehensive list of issues.

 Part 3.
-Prospective observational cohort (2-year recruitment) – Determine the prevalence of HRQOL problems, risk factors for HRQOL problems and the course of HRQOL problems over time among GIST patients with metastatic disease on TKI.
-Patients with advanced or metastasized GIST who have been treated with first and second line TKI for at least 2 years will be included in the study.
+Prospective observational cohort (2-year recruitment) – Determine the prevalence of HRQoL problems, risk factors for HRQoL problems and the course of HRQoL problems over time among GIST patients with metastatic disease on TKI.

 Part 2: once after registration.